We Are New York Values

 Mission: Court Watch NYC harnesses the power of New Yorkers to organize for transformative change toward abolition.
 We watch court proceedings, shift power in the courtroom, report what we see, and hold court actors accountable to ending the injustices in the criminal legal system that target Black, brown, indigenous, immigrant/migrant, queer and TGNC communities.
 We voted for our district attorneys, they promised reform, and now we are building a community-driven movement to hold them accountable.
 As the eyes and ears of accountability in New York City courtrooms, we collect real-time data of what is actually happening in courtrooms and capture the narratives not reflected in official accounts.

-Website: https://www.courtwatchnyc.org/get-involved
+Website: https://www.courtwatchnyc.org/connect-with-us

 Email: info@courtwatchnyc.org